 BORG drinking does have many risks associated with it, but it does have a few benefits:

-- Prevents the spread of germs.
+- Prevents the spread of infections.

 - As the BORG container comprises water, it helps avoid dehydration.